Colorado Fair Debt Collection Laws

 • communicate with the consumer if the debt collector or collection agency knows the consumer is represented by an attorney (unless the attorney fails to respond within a reasonable period of time to a communication from the debt collector or collection agency or unless the attorney consents to direct communication with the consumer), or

 The consumer has the right to cease communication with the debt collector or collection agency.
+(Colo.
+Rev. Stat. § 5-16-105).
 If the consumer notifies the collector in writing to stop all communications, the debt collector must stop contacting the consumer.
-This part of the law, too, is similar to the federal FDCPA.
-Under the federal FDCPA, you can tell a debt collector to stop contacting you, but it's not always a good idea to take this step.

-• using or threatening to use violence to harm a person, or threatening to harm the person's reputation or property
+• using or threatening to use violence to harm a person or threatening to harm the person's reputation or property

 • using obscene or profane language